 I recently was on a trip to Yusmarg and stayed at the JKTDC Yusmarg resort for a night.
-The post below is a brief overview of how my experience at this resort was and whether or not I will recommend this to anyone.
+The post below is a brief overview of my experience at this resort and whether or not I will recommend this to anyone.

 When I say JKTDC Yusmarg resort, I am talking about both Hotel Kongposh Yusmarg and the JKTDC cottages.
 Actually, both of these are maintained by JK tourism only and I am not sure why they name these differently.

 For any other details on visiting Yusmarg, like how to reach, public transport, the best time to visit, and what to see, please take a look at How to Plan a Trip to Yusmarg.

 Yusmarg is one of the lesser-known destinations in Kashmir.
 The majority of the tourists visit places like Gulmarg, Pahalgam, and Sonamarg.
 Rarely anyone ever goes to places like Yusmarg.
 The ones that do mostly make it a day trip.

 The effect of this is seen pretty much everywhere in Yusmarg.
 Authorities tried to develop the place as a tourist destination but failed at it miserably.

 All the developments that were done to promote tourism are now in shambles.
 They made the right arrangements but the place never got the attention that it deserves.

 Right from the path through the meadow to the gazebos and the JKTDC cottages, everything is in total disarray.
 The gazebos have long been vandalized.
 The path is broken and mostly remains covered in horse dung.